 GENERAL CANINE pointed out that the meaning of a demonstration was to show the NATO countries how to use the machines and the representatives would be allowed to ask questions, but it would not be pointed out to them that one particular machine is less secure than another.
-No systems be pointed out.
+No nor would the disadvantages of the systems be pointed out.
 He added that in his opinion this was not a demonstration.

-SECURITY INFORMATION
+INFORMATION